 - Professional Installation is available for this product and the work is guaranteed.
-Call your local hardware store to have this water heater installed. - Schedule an appointment with a qualified person to install your water heater. - Call our Technical Assistance Hotline which is listed on the water heater's warranty sheet.

-- Install a suitable drain pan that is piped to an adequate drain. - Set the water heater in place taking care not to damage the drain pan.
+Call your local plumbing supplier to have this water heater installed. - Schedule an appointment with a qualified person to install your water heater. - Call our Technical Assistance Hotline at 1-800-527-1953. - Install a suitable drain pan that is piped to an adequate drain. - Set the water heater in place taking care not to damage the drain pan.